mackaychirwa/e-commerce-app/README.md

 ---

-This README should guide you through setting up, running, and contributing to your E-Commerce Product Review & Wishlist System.
+This README should guide you through setting up, running, the E-Commerce Product Review & Wishlist System.